snnath/DSAin90days/README.md

     Trees:inserting a value into a binary search tree.
 Print all leaf nodes.
 1:40 (not much progress, got distracted and started solving fcc and codechef:)

     day4
     Backtracking: Solving recursive problem by trying to build every possible solution incrementally and removing those solutions that fail to satisfy the constraints  of the problem at any point of time.
 Maze problems.

-    RatinMaze problem and N-number queen
+    Permutation problem, count number of paths, RatinMaze problem and N-number queen

     Learned dynamic memory allocation using:
     memory allocation: malloc():ptr = (int*) malloc(100 * sizeof(int));